weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 ### Grant additional permissions

 Additional permissions can be granted to a role at any time.
+The role must already exist.

 This example grants additional permissions to the "devrel" role to: